filipeoliveira05/newwords/README.md

 ### 🎯 Current Priorities

-- [ ] **Word Custom Screen:** Add a `WordDetailsScreen` showing detailed information about the word: name, meaning, grammar category (noun, verb, etc.), synonyms, sentences with that word, AI operations.
+- [x] **Word Custom Screen:** Add a `WordDetailsScreen` showing detailed information about the word: name, meaning, grammar category (noun, verb, etc.), synonyms, sentences with that word, AI operations.
 - [x] **Alerts Design:** Improve looks of alert messages to keep the design consistent throughout the app and avoid generic android/IOS design.
-- [ ] **Delay and Lag:** Search for every aspect of the app that could be optimized (Observação: Lentidão/delay, especialmente no ecrã de resultados com os confetis.
-Confetis: A animação de confetis pode ser pesada e bloquear o thread de UI, o que explicaria o atraso em poder clicar nos botões.
-Uma solução é reduzir a quantidade de partículas (count) ou usar InteractionManager.runAfterInteractions para disparar a animação apenas depois de outras interações (como a renderização dos botões) terem terminado ou então remover por completo a animação de confetis e procurar outros meios menos custosos para "animar" a aplicação.
+- [ ] **Delay and Lag:** Search for every aspect of the app that could be optimized.
+Search for ways to animate the app without compromising performance.
 Database Writes: No SessionResults, a função updateUserPracticeMetrics é assíncrona.
-Embora não deva bloquear a UI, qualquer lógica complexa que dependa dela pode parecer lenta.)
+Embora não deva bloquear a UI, qualquer lógica complexa que dependa dela pode parecer lenta.

 ### 🔮 Future Features (Next Levels)